LoamNet/net.loam.bubbles/README.md

 A zen puzzle game about collecting as many bubbles with a line as possible.
 This game is free, and the source is available to view/explore.

 ## Platforms:
-- Web (does not save progress in-browser)
+- Web (doesn't always save progress in-browser)
 - Android
 - Windows